iFernandez96/dnsResolver/README.md

 Overview

 This Python script serves as a DNS resolver that leverages caching to efficiently resolve DNS queries.
 It processes queries from a specified DNS Queries file and checks against entries in a cache file.
 Queries resolved from the cache are printed immediately, while others are looked up in the DNS tree.
 Resolved queries are added to the cache; unresolved ones are marked as such.

+DNS Tree Formatting

+This DNS resolver navigates a simulated DNS hierarchy to resolve queries.
+The hierarchy is structured as follows:

+    Root DNS Server: The top-level server in the DNS hierarchy (1-0-0-0.txt).
+It directs queries to the appropriate Top-Level Domain (TLD) server.
+    TLD Server: Handles queries for domains within a specific top-level domain (.com, .edu, etc.).
+    Authoritative Name Server: Provides the final IP address mapping for a specific domain.

+Each server in the hierarchy is represented by a text file, named after the server's IP address, with entries formatted as domain;IP_address.
+For example, the root server might direct to a TLD server with com;15-25-72-200, indicating the .com TLD server is at IP 15.25.72.200.
+The resolver follows this format to dynamically navigate the DNS tree, resolving queries iteratively from the root to the authoritative server.

+This approach simulates real DNS resolution within the constraints of this assignment, providing a practical understanding of DNS operations.

 Key Features

     Efficient DNS query resolution with caching.